MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/tls/tls-registry-settings.md

 Once the (D)TLS or SSL protocol version settings have been modified, they take effect on connections established using credential handles opened by subsequent [AcquireCredentialsHandle](/windows/win32/secauthn/acquirecredentialshandle--schannel) calls.
 (D)TLS and SSL client and server applications and services tend to reuse credential handles for multiple connections, for performance reasons.
 In order to get these applications to reacquire their credential handles, an application or service restart may be required.

-Please note that these registry settings only apply to Schannel SSP and do not affect any third-party (D)TLS and SSL implementations that may be installed on the system.
+These registry settings only apply to Schannel SSP and do not affect any third-party (D)TLS and SSL implementations that may be installed on the system.